 So, recruit for the bus, then change it up.
 Move people into new roles, new teams, and new locations, and set them new challenges, that way you develop a highly flexible cross-functional workforce, whilst maintaining the individual’s motivation and helping them develop their career.

 Think about how managers in some of the world’s largest conglomerates P&G, Shell, HSBC and De Vere frequently jiggle up and move around their management team.

 The ONLY way to increase your confidence is to stretch beyond your comfort zone.
 You always know when you are about to break out of your comfort zone because this moment of breakthrough is always preceded by a feeling of the ‘willies’.

 Corporate organisations hate that feeling.
 They often view this uncertainty as a ‘lack of control’, ‘poor planning’ or ‘poor training’, or they fear the consequences if things don’t go quite according to plan.
 Whereas the fact is, that business (like life) is never smooth and you don’t grow unless you are facing your fears and then taking that leap of faith into the abyss.

 When a business, fuelled by an entrepreneurial spirit, is forming and then growing, everyone is scared and excited in equal amounts, so ensure you create a culture where it’s OK for people and teams to be a wee bit scared, they’ll be growing in confidence as a result.

 And finally, if you really want to keep that small business energy running through your business veins, then MAKE IT A MUST.
 Don’t wait until your team and your business has become stagnant.
 Complacency in any walk of life is a dangerous trait.
 You may get away with it for a while, but if you’re not careful it’ll creep up on you before giving you a big slap across the face.

 Stay true to your original business vision and serve your customers well.
-Live by your values and remember that the best decisions are often made round a kitchen table and over a bottle of wine.
+Live by your values and remember that the best decisions are often made around a kitchen table and over a bottle of wine.